H-0281

 Plain Language

-Licensed psychologists and school psychologists may not use AI in the practice of psychology, except for administrative and supplementary support functions.
-Permitted administrative uses include scheduling, non-therapeutic communications, billing, patient records management, and operational data analysis.
-Any clinical or therapeutic use of AI — including treatment recommendations, diagnostic support, or therapeutic interaction — is prohibited.
-The enumerated administrative exceptions are non-exhaustive ('include, but are not limited to'), so other genuinely administrative uses may also be permitted.
+Licensed psychologists and school psychologists are broadly prohibited from using AI in the practice of their profession.
+The sole exception under this subsection is for administrative and supplementary support tasks — scheduling, non-therapeutic logistics communications, billing, patient records management, and operational data analysis.
+Any clinical, therapeutic, diagnostic, or treatment-related use of AI is prohibited.
+The enumerated administrative uses are non-exhaustive ('include, but are not limited to'), so other genuinely administrative uses may also be permissible, but the line between administrative support and clinical practice will require careful judgment.

 Statutory Text